 This section summarizes our current acquisition strategy for bitcoin, including our historical purchases, trading execution, custody, storage, and accounting considerations.
 We reserve the right to update and alter our acquisition strategy from time to time.
 We view bitcoin as a reliable store of value and a compelling investment.
 We believe it has unique characteristics as a scarce and finite asset that can serve as a reasonable inflation hedge and safe haven amid global instability.
-We also believe that its digital, architectural resilience makes it preferable to gold, which has a market value that greatly exceeds the market value of bitcoin.
-Given the gap in value between gold and bitcoin, we believe that bitcoin has the potential to generate outsize returns as it gains increasing acceptance as "digital gold."
+Bitcoin is often compared to gold, which has been viewed as a dependable store of value throughout history.
+Gold's value has appreciated substantially over time.
+For example, 25 years ago, the price of gold was approximately \$500 per ounce.
+In 2024, the price of gold has traded higher than \$2,400 per ounce.
+As of July 2024, the total market capitalization of gold was approximately \$16.1 trillion compared to approximately \$1.1 trillion for bitcoin.
+Bitcoin is a highly volatile asset that has traded below \$26,000 per bitcoin and above \$70,000 per bitcoin on Coinbase in the 12 months preceding the date of the current report on Form 8-K to which this supplement is filed as an Exhibit.
+While highly volatile, bitcoin's price has also appreciated significantly since bitcoin's inception in January 2009 (at zero per bitcoin).
+We believe that a substantial portion of bitcoin's appreciation is attributable to the view that bitcoin is or will become a reliable store of value.
+Like gold, bitcoin is also viewed as a scarce asset; the ultimate supply of bitcoin is limited to 21 million coins and approximately 94% of its supply already exists.
+We believe that bitcoin's finite, digital and decentralized nature as well as its architectural resilience make it preferable to gold, which, as noted above, has a market capitalization 16 times higher than the market capitalization of bitcoin as of July 2024.
+Given our belief that bitcoin is a comparable and possibly better store of value than gold, we believe that bitcoin has the potential to approach or exceed the value of gold over time.
+Given the substantial gap in value between gold and bitcoin based on current market capitalization, we believe that bitcoin has the potential to generate outsize returns as it gains increasing acceptance as "digital gold."
+We believe that the growing global acceptance and "institutionalization" of bitcoin support our view that bitcoin is a reliable store of value.
 We believe that bitcoin's unique attributes discussed above not only differentiate it from fiat money, but also from other cryptocurrency assets, and for that reason, we have no plans to purchase cryptocurrency assets other than bitcoin.